FNNDSC/pl-fastsurfer_inference/README.rst

 Examples
 --------

 This is just a quick and dirty way to get the plug-in working.
-Remember, the input directory should have the below structure
+Remember, the input directory should have the below structure for `--multi` feature to work

 .. code:: bash